MichaelCurrin/auto-commit-msg/shell/README.md

 with a `bin` entry point).
 And the SH script can be added to an individual project in `.git/hooks` dir as `prepare-commit-msg`.
 - When using this as a hook, consider reading from the **existing** commit message file in the case of template, so it that can be passed on.
+- Add a flag for staged to get `--cached` flag.